-• Assimilation of concepts from the assigned bibliography.

-• Analysis of situations or cases, on the basis of the participant's experiences.

-• Critical analysis of the policies developed in the State of the participant (use of current information and capacity of analysis of the same from the rights based perspective).
+- Assimilation of concepts from the assigned bibliography. - Analysis of situations or cases, on the basis of the participant's experiences and the assigned reading. - Knowledge and critical analysis of the policies developed in the State of the participant (use of current information and capacity of analysis of the same from the rights based perspective). - The ability to make proposals as well as to apply knowledge.